ConstructionPlacements

 12. Sino Group (Hong Kong) – Property Developer Converting Real Estate for Data Centers

-Hong Kong real estate firm Sino Group is entering data center development by repurposing industrial properties for digital infrastructure.
+Hong Kong real estate firm Sino Group is entering data center development by repurposing industrial properties for digital infrastructure—a model being replicated across land-constrained Asian cities.

-Notable Project: Sino’s 38 Wing Kee Road facility in Kwai Chung – an 18-story, 191,000 sq ft building designed for data center use.
-The company partnered with BDx (Big Data Exchange) for BDx’s upcoming HKG8 data center (16MW) as the anchor tenant.
+Notable Project: Sino’s 38 Wing Kee Road facility in Kwai Chung—an 18-story, 191,000 sq ft building designed for data center use—is partnered with BDx (Big Data Exchange) as anchor tenant for BDx’s upcoming HKG8 16MW data center.

-13. Citramas Group (Indonesia) – Data Center Park Developer in SEZ
+13. Citramas Group (Indonesia) – Data Center Park Developer in Special Economic Zone

-Indonesian conglomerate Citramas is developing a unique data center ecosystem at Nongsa Digital Park (NDP) in Batam.
+Indonesian conglomerate Citramas is developing a unique data center ecosystem at Nongsa Digital Park (NDP) in Batam, a Special Economic Zone strategically positioned to serve both Singapore and Indonesia.

 Engineering and Design Specialists